Correcting misinformation on social media with a large language model: Methods

-\xhdr{Evidence extraction} We leveraged GPT-4 (\texttt{gpt-4-0613}) for evidence extraction.
-The prompt is ``\textit{Given an article: 1.
+\xhdr{Evidence extraction} We leveraged GPT-4 with the prompt ``\textit{Given an article: 1.
 Quote its paragraphs, at most two, that explicitly and completely refute the given tweet.
 2. Quote its paragraphs, at most two, that implicitly refute the given tweet.
 Such paragraphs often provide the tweet's context that can imply the tweet is cherry-picking by showing the full picture.
 If the article does not have such content or is irrelevant to the tweet, you should answer `none.'}'' The article information included the article's content and published date.
-The article's content has the maximum number of characters, which we set as 20,000 considering \texttt{gpt-4-0613}'s context window is 8,192 tokens.
 The tweet information concatenated its textual content, informative image captions (for tweets with images), time, the poster's name, the poster's screen name, and the poster's description.

-\xhdr{Response generation} We utilized GPT-4 (\texttt{gpt-4-0613}) for response generation.
-The prompt is ``\textit{You are required to respond to a tweet, given some facts as references.
+\xhdr{Response generation} We utilized GPT-4 with the prompt ``\textit{You are required to respond to a tweet, given some facts as references.
 Your response should satisfy all the following requirements: - Your response should explain where and why the tweet is or is not misinformed or potentially misleading. - You should prioritize the facts very close to the date the user tweeted, very recently, and listed at the beginning of the facts. - You should show the URLs that support your explanation.
-You should not number the URLs. - Your response should be informative and short. - Your response should start with `This tweet is.' }'' The tweet information concatenated its textual content, informative image captions (for tweets with images), time, the poster's name, the poster's screen name, and the poster's description.
-The facts listed every piece of extracted evidence with its source link and published date.
-The pieces of evidence were sorted by their publishers' priorities (from highest to lowest).
-Pieces of evidence with the same priority were further sorted by their relevance to the tweet in descending order, which has been shown to increase GPT-4's accuracy\cite{vu2023freshllms}.
+You should not number the URLs. - Your response should be informative and short. - Your response should start with `This tweet is.' }'' The facts listed every piece of extracted evidence with its source link and published date.
+Evidence was ranked by publishers' priority and, within each priority, by relevance to the tweet (both from high to low), which shows to increase GPT-4's accuracy.\cite{vu2023freshllms}.